edwardmhunton/bitmovin-analytics-sdk/docs/02-Example-Queries-Nodejs.md

   .between(moment().startOf('day').toDate(), moment().toDate())
   .interval('MONTH')
   .filter('STARTUPTIME', 'GT', 0)
-  .query()
+  .filter('PAGE_LOAD_TYPE', 'EQ', 1) // Filters only players that didn't load in the background .query()
 ```

+_**Note**: Chrome delays media loading when a tab is not loaded in the foreground.
+Analytics detects this and gives you the choice to filter only impressions where the page load was actively impacting the user experience._

 `PLAYER_STARTUPTIME` is the time it took the player to load until it reported ready for playback: